devagnanamj/product-portfolio/case-study-01-purview-health/README.md

 ## Executive Summary

-As a Senior Product Manager for Microsoft Purview, I led a cross-functional initiative focused on strengthening product health visibility, accelerating issue identification, and reducing recurring customer pain points.
+As a Senior Product Leader for Security & Compliance solution product, I led a cross-functional initiative focused on strengthening product health visibility, accelerating issue identification, and reducing recurring customer pain points.

 The initiative connected product telemetry, customer feedback, support signals, and operational insights through a unified product health framework.
 It helped teams move from reactive issue management toward proactive, data-informed product decisions.

+---

+## Disclaimer

+This case study is an anonymized portfolio representation designed to demonstrate product management, product strategy, customer experience, AI, data, and operational leadership capabilities.

+- No customer-specific information is included.
+- No confidential, proprietary, or non-public information is disclosed.
+- No personally identifiable information (PII) is included.
+- Product workflows, architectures, metrics, and implementation details may be simplified, modified, or generalized.
+- Technologies, tools, and approaches are presented conceptually for portfolio purposes and do not necessarily represent exact implementations.
+- Any metrics, outcomes, KPIs, OKRs, adoption figures, operational improvements, or business impacts are illustrative and intended to demonstrate product-thinking frameworks rather than historical records.
+- This case study focuses on product strategy, customer experience, AI, data, platform design, operational excellence, and leadership concepts.
+- The purpose of this document is to showcase problem-solving approaches, product leadership, strategic thinking, and execution methodologies in a professional portfolio context.

+---

+## Copyright

+© 2026 Devagnanam Jayaseelan.
+All rights reserved.

+This portfolio, including its content, structure, workflows, diagrams, narratives, frameworks, and case studies, is the intellectual property of the author.
+This material is provided solely for professional evaluation, networking, interview, and career-discussion purposes.
+No part of this portfolio may be reproduced, redistributed, republished, modified, translated, stored in a retrieval system, or presented as original work without prior written permission of the author.
+Unauthorized use, copying, or misrepresentation of this content is prohibited.

 ---